 - Always keep both of the workbooks open while applying these methods.

-- Multiple worksheets can also be linked following these methods.
+- More than two worksheets can be linked together.

-- If you want to manually enter the external reference, don’t forget to close the file name inside single quotation marks(”).
+- If you want to manually enter an external reference, don’t forget to enclose the file name inside single quotation marks(”).

 - Data will be automatically updated while both of the workbooks are open.
 Otherwise, you will need to update the destination workbook.